How To Delete Browser Cookies

 Yes, many cookies are tracking cookies, and their purpose is to monitor your online activity.
 These cookies contain a unique identifier and will follow you around the web.
 It will collect information about all the sites you visit, the pages you looked at within a website, products you might have clicked on or purchases that you’ve made etc.

 In today’s world, internet privacy is a topic of concern.
-Many users are not even aware that all data is collected from them every time they browse the internet.
+Many users are not even aware that cookies collect their data every time they browse the internet.
 It is important that we stay informed about such tracking activities that may potentially expose our personal data.
 Cookies are one among them.
 Regular clearing of cookies and browser caches will not only improve your browser experience but will also keep your identity safe online.